Nikche/GuessTheFlag/README.md

 # Guess The Flag

-A C# Windows Forms game where you guess the correct flag of the country that is being displayed on the screen.
+A C# Windows Forms project by: Nikola Vasilevski.

 ## How to Play